APR vs. interest rate: What’s the difference?

 Keep in mind that credit card issuers may charge one rate for purchases and different rates for other types of transactions, like balance transfers and cash advances.

-Should you look at the interest rates or APRs to compare credit card offers?
+Should you go by APR or interest rate to compare credit card offers?

 When you’re comparing credit offers, whether you should look at the interest rates or the APRs depends on the type of credit or loan you’re applying for.

-When it comes to mortgages and other types of loans, comparing APRs may be the most helpful, since APRs include not only the interest but other costs too.
-And subtracting a mortgage’s interest rate from the APR can give you an idea of how much a lender’s fees will cost you.
+When it comes to home loans and other types of loans, comparing APRs may be the most helpful.
+That’s because APRs include interest and other costs, including origination fees and mortgage discount points.
+Subtracting a mortgage’s interest rate from the APR can give you an idea of how much a lender’s fees will cost you.

-When comparing loan offers, it also helps to compare other factors beyond interest rates or APRs, such as annual fees, required down payments and loan terms.
+When comparing loan offers, it also helps to compare other factors beyond interest rates or APRs, such as annual fees, down payments and other loan terms.

 APR vs. interest rate in a nutshell